Caddickbrown/Excel-Macros/Excel/Formulas.md

 This is a repo of various useful Excel formulas. =IFERROR(IF(A1="","",FORMULA),"") is recommended to blank out any cells that don't comply.
 This can be changed if required.

+# Template
+## Explanation
+This is a template for how each Item should be laid out.
+## Example (Input = Output):
+Input Value = Output Value
+## Formula
+=FORMULA
+## Variables/Considerations:
+- This contains any points that need explaining for the FORMULA to work.

 # Upper Case Month
 ## Explanation
 This formula will give the Month in Upper Case Format